 Reminder: tomorrow (Wednesday) is picture day!
 Send your order form with your kiddo or use the information to order online.

-about 14 hours ago, McClusky-Goodrich Public School
+23 days ago, McClusky-Goodrich Public School

 Lifetouch Picture Day is coming October 8th, 2025 at the elementary school